Student Handbook

 Room Consolidation

 Residents who find themselves without a roommate have three choices: 1) elect to contract for the present accommodations for the remainder of that semester and pay the single room rate; 2) consolidate with another resident of their own choosing; or 3) consolidate with a roommate chosen by the Residence Life staff.
 These choices will be made within one week of notification.
+If the Residence Life Office does not hear from the student within a week of notification, the single room rate will automatically be applied to the student's account.

-Room & Public Area Damage Charges
+Room and Public Area Damage Charges

 The deposit that residents pay is a damage deposit to cover excessive damages and unusual wear and tear to rooms and public areas in the residence halls.
 The resident agrees to pay for any damage to residence hall rooms and buildings caused by said resident or their guests due to negligent actions.
 In the instance where two or more residents occupy the same room, and no one resident accepts responsibility for the damage, damage fees will be assessed to all occupants of the room.
 Damage that occurs on a specific floor and cannot be attributed to an individual or individuals will be prorated to all residents living on the floor where the damage occurred.
 Damage that occurs in public areas that cannot be attributed to an individual or individuals, will be prorated between all residents of the residence hall.
 If there are damage charges, the charges will be deducted from the resident’s deposit.
 If the damage charges are in excess of the deposit, a bill will be issued for the amount in excess of the deposit.
 Where the damage charges are not in excess of the deposit, a refund of the deposit will be processed back to the resident.

-Showers & Bathroom Facilities
+Showers and Bathroom Facilities

-Unauthorized persons entering shower areas and restroom facilities, which are designated for use by the opposite sex is prohibited.
+Unauthorized persons entering shower areas and restroom facilities, which are designated for use by the opposite sex, is prohibited.

 Solicitation